SquareAndCompass-2/pip-services-docs/content/en/v4/toolkit_api/golang/gcp/controllers/cloud_function_controller.md

 ---

 ### Description
-The CloudFunctionService class allows you to create a service that receives remove calls via the Google Function protocol.
+The CloudFunctionController class allows you to create a controller that receives remove calls via the Google Function protocol.

 **Important points**

-- This service is intended to work inside an CloudFunction container that exposes registered actions externally.
+- This controller is intended to work inside an CloudFunction container that exposes registered actions externally.

 #### Configuration parameters